-The Witch: A New-England Folktale centers on a 17th-century family who believe they are being cursed by a witch.
+The Witch centers on a 17th-century family who believes they're being cursed by a witch.

 Plotting Harm.
 The Conjuring, Under The Skin, Green Room, The Babadook, It Follows.
-The Witch belongs on this list because it is one of the best modern horror films, a must see and a theater-worthy experience.
-What these films have in common is their ability to surprise audiences, their ingenuity, resourcefulness and the clever blend of influence and originality.
+The Witch belongs on this list because it's one of the best modern horror films, a must-see movie, and a theater-worthy experience.
+What these films have in common is their ability to surprise audiences, their ingenuity, resourcefulness, and the clever blend of influence and originality.
 With The Witch, the influence, while not overly obvious, is surely there.
-From Stanley Kubrick’s The Shining to Lars von Trier’s Antichrist , The Witch is a fascinating culmination of the familiar and the new.
+From Stanley Kubrick’s The Shining (1980) to Lars von Trier’s Antichrist (2009), The Witch is a fascinating culmination of the familiar and the new.
 Where we believe a film titled The Witch will take us is met instead by something far more sinister.
-It’s a mature film with large ambitions, a small budget, an inexperienced director and a lot of talent.
-The final product is one that has embedded images and sounds into my memory; lingering moments that both frightened and confused me.
-It even led to some educational reading and some research into who Robert Eggers is and why I hadn’t known about him before.
+It’s a mature film with large ambitions, a small budget, an inexperienced director, and a lot of talent.
+The final product has embedded images and sounds into my memory; lingering moments that both frightened and confused me.
+It even led to a little educational reading and research into who Robert Eggers is and why I hadn’t known about him before.
 To say that The Witch is perfect would be unfair as it does have its downsides.
 But they are outweighed by so much good that they're hardly worth mentioning.
 What is fair to say is that The Witch is a film that deserves its attention, praise, and recommendation.